Trick Your Brain to Lose Weight

 Losing weight is a combination of two things.

 The first step is making sure you're getting exercise to strengthen bones, build muscle and be better able to fend off disease.
-Proper exercise, done on a regular basis can extend meaningful life by several years, even decades.
+Proper exercise, done regularly can extend meaningful life by several years, even decades.
 But there's just one little problem.
 It's not going to make a huge difference in your weight.

 The muscles you build from exercise DO burn more calories than fat.
 But the calories you burn from a resistance training session are generally far less than what most people think.